 While it shares the same name as its colder weather sibling the Phase 20; most of the things mentioned above (about it not being warm enough for its temperature rating) don't apply.
-The Phase 20, despite being one of the lighter 20F bags out there and is one of the warmest in our fleet.
+The Phase 20, despite being one of the lighter 20F bags out there, is one of the warmest in our fleet.
 The Phase 20 achieves this by using 14.1 ounces of high-quality down, which is more than nearly every model we tested.

-At just over 1 lbs 1.5 oz (498g), the Phase 30 is one of the lightest bags for its temperature rating and is by far the lightest model in our review.
+At just over 1 lbs 1.5 oz (498g), the Phase 30 is one of the lightest bags for its temperature rating on the market and is barely the lightest model in our review being almost an ounce lighter than the Western Mountaineering Summerlite and a couple ounces lighter than the Mountain Hardwear Phantom Spark 28 and Sea-to-Summit Spark III but otherwise significantly out-performing the vast majority of the competition in this category.

-The 30 weighs less than many bags rated to 40°F or less and is one of the lightest 30F models currently available.
-The next closest bag was the even tighter dimensioned Sea to Summit Spark III (1 lbs 4 oz).
-It features mega light fabrics and only a 1/4 length zipper, though the reason it's heavier is due to the amount of insulation.
-The Spark III is rated to 25°F but feels at least 10°F warmer than the Phase.
-The Phase is an impressive 6-7 ounces lighter than other lightweight models, including our Editors' Choice, the Western Mountaineering MegaLite, (though the Megalite is roomier), and the sewn through Patagonia 850 Down 30.
+The Phase 30 weighs less than many bags rated to 40°F and is one of the lightest 30F models currently available.
+The Phase is an impressive 5-7 ounces lighter than other lightweight models, including our Editors' Choice, the Western Mountaineering MegaLite, (though the Megalite is roomier), and the sewn through Patagonia 850 Down 30.

 The Phase achieves its low weight by using high-quality down; equipped with 8.5 ounces, along with a 10D shell fabric, this is among the thinnest material of any model we've tested.
 While it does feature a full-length zipper, the zipper Marmot uses is small, making it lighter and more packable, but also more prone to hanging up.

 This bag's dimensions are 60" (shoulder), 59" (waist), and 45" (feet).
 Not exactly a "wide" bag.
 When compared to other performance-oriented mummy-style bags, it's not exactly narrow, either.